mozilla/ecosystem-platform/docs/reference/token-types.md

 A ***Bearer Token*** is an opaque string that can be used by any client in posession of the token, simply by presenting it verbatim in the request to the server (e.g. in the `Authorization` header).
-These are the simplest types of token for clients to use, but allow for interception and reply attacks.
-In particular, the server the receives a Bearer Token is capable of extracting it and using it to perform other API calls.
+These are the simplest types of token for clients to use, but allow for interception and replay attacks.
+In particular, the server that receives a Bearer Token is capable of extracting it and using it to perform other API calls.

 A ***Hawk Token*** consists of an opaque string id and corresponding secret key.
-To use the token, clients must use the secret key to sign outgoing requests using [the scheme described here](https://hapi.dev/family/hawk/).
+To use the token, clients must use the secret key to sign outgoing requests using [the scheme described here](https://github.com/mozilla/hawk/blob/main/API.md).
 This is more complicated for clients but it binds the use of the token to the particular request being made, and it offers the potential for replay prevention.